a246530/bootstrapCalendarQlik/README.md

 #####You may need to change the qva.loadcss to the commented out one when working with the extension on access point*

+##This extension will screw the css for the default qlikview control.
+If you use this you will only be able to use this for datepicking.
+Botstrap Calendar for Qlikview is a port of the https://bootstrap-datepicker.readthedocs.org/en/latest/ .
+This datepicker replaces the current Qlikview date picker which is subpar at best.